Pancreatic Cancer Care

 Cancerous tumors in the pancreas include:

-• Adenocarcinoma of the Pancreas - The most common type of pancreatic cancer that occurs in the lining of the pancreatic duct
+• Pancreatic adenocarcinoma: The most common type of pancreatic cancer that occurs in the lining of the pancreatic duct.

-• Pancreatic Neuroendocrine tumors (NETs) – a rare tumors that arise from endocrine cells within or near the pancreas, NETs account for less than 5% of all pancreatic tumors.
+• Pancreatic Neuroendocrine tumors (NETs): A rare tumor that arise from endocrine cells within or near the pancreas, NETs account for less than 5% of all pancreatic tumors.

 Some noncancerous tumors in the pancreas include: